ktsioutas/XR-Animator-to-Godot-and-SuperCollider/sc-dance-modifications/README.md

-### Ianis side  sc-dance-modifications and sc-scipts
+### SuperCollider side  sc-dance-modifications and sc-scipts

 ##### If a SuperCollider user wants to receive data from XR Animator,  xr_animator_vmc_music_rokoko.scd  must be evaluated in SuperCollider